GelsonSze/CCAPDEV-MP-Phase-2-and-3/README.md

 ```bash
   Make sure MongoDB is installed and running
 ```
-After installation, run these after downloading the contents of the repository
+After installation, run these in the command prompt of the designated repository folder after downloading the contents of the repository
 ```bash
   1. npm install
   2. node index.js